Oligodendroglioma in Children

 - Increased risk for other cancers later in life

-the doctor about what you should watch for and what can be done to help prevent
+your child's healthcare provider about what you should watch for and what can be done

-child with a brain tumor needs special care for the rest of his or her life .
+child with a brain tumor needs special care for the rest of their life.
 Your child

-treatment and to watch for symptoms of the tumor returning.
+treatment and watch for symptoms of the tumor returning.
 Your child will be checked

-with imaging tests and other tests.
-And your child may see other healthcare providers
+imaging tests and other tests.
+Your child may also see other healthcare providers

-for problems from the tumor or from treatment.
-For example, your child may see an eye
+problems caused by the tumor or treatment.
+For instance, your child may see an eye

 - Your child may have trouble eating.
 A dietitian may be able to help.

 emotional support for your child.
-Find a counselor or child support group can
+Find a counselor, or a child support group can

 When to Call a Healthcare Provider